stifskere/translatable/CONTRIBUTING.md

 ## Running Tests and Compiling the Project

-This project uses [cargo](https://github.com/rust-lang/cargo) the rust package manager.
+This project uses GNU [make](https://www.gnu.org/software/make/).

-- Run tests using `cargo test`.
+- Run tests using `make test`.
-- Compile the project using `cargo build`.
+- Compile the project using `make build`.

 ## Code of Conduct

-The Translatable community follows the[Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).
+The Translatable community follows the [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).
 For moderation issues or escalation, please contact Esteve or Luis at [moderation@flaky.es](mailto:moderation@flaky.es) rather than the Rust moderation team.